 - Difficult or painful intercourse

 Talk with your doctor to understand possible risks and benefits of surgery.

 Sling procedures to treat stress incontinence

 Most surgical procedures to treat stress incontinence fall into two main categories: sling procedures and bladder neck suspension procedures.

 For a sling procedure, your surgeon uses strips of synthetic mesh, your own tissue, or sometimes animal or donor tissue to create a sling or "hammock" under the tube that carries urine from the bladder (urethra) or the area of thickened muscle where the bladder connects to the urethra (bladder neck).
 The sling supports the urethra and helps keep it closed — especially when you cough or sneeze — so that you don't leak urine.

-The sling procedure that's best for you depends on your individual situation.
+The sling procedure that's best for you depends on your situation.
 Discussing the risks and benefits of each type of sling procedure with your doctor can help you make the right choice.